Chinaapanda/Qrcode-Generator/README.md

 - 🖼️ **Logo Integration**: Upload PNG/JPG/SVG logos and embed them in your QR codes
 - 🎯 **Multiple Shapes**: Square, rounded, dots, and extra-rounded dot shapes
 - 🌈 **Color Customization**: Full color picker support for all elements
+- 🖼️ **Pixel Matching**: Upload an image and match each QR code dot with corresponding pixel colors
 - 📱 **Responsive Design**: Works perfectly on desktop and mobile
 - 💾 **Auto-Save**: Your configurations are automatically saved to localStorage
 - 📥 **Download Options**: Export as PNG (with transparency support) or SVG